 You also need to check if there is anything to scale up.
 If, for example, you are offering an eCommerce solution for businesses, ensure that your customers get more value when you compare with other businesses.
 For instance, integrate Bitcoin payments on the platform so that buyers can pay from any part of the world hassle-free.

-Looking at your competitors’ businesses can also give you the idea of what you can do to get more attention.
+Looking at your competitors’ businesses can also give you an idea of what you can do to get more attention.
 Go through their product and service description pages and note if there is anything they could improve.
 Work on that improvement on your own products.
 It pays to be in the shoes of your prospects when identifying your USP.

 Going online and reading reviews is another wonderful way to identify your competitors’ weaknesses.
 Collect a list of your competitors in your local area.
 If your business is global, take a list of the top brands.